-Tip: Make sure the computer turns on, if nothing happens (no lights, no sound, no fans, etc.) the computer has a power related issue.
+Make sure the computer turns on.
+If nothing happens (no lights, no sound, no fans, etc.), see: Why won't my computer turn on?

-Caution: Some of the below steps recommend removing physical parts within the computer.
-While in the computer it is highly recommend that you be aware of ElectroStatic Discharge (ESD) and its potential hazards.
+Some steps below recommend removing physical parts from inside the computer.
+While working inside the computer, it's highly recommended you be aware of ESD (electrostatic discharge) and its potential hazards.

 Remove new hardware

-If any new hardware has been recently added to the computer, remove that hardware to make sure it is not the cause of your issue.
-If after removing the new hardware your computer works it's likely the computer is either not compatible with the new hardware or a system setting needs to be changed to work with the new hardware device.
+If any new hardware was recently added to the computer, remove that hardware to make sure it is not causing your issue.
+If your computer works after removing the new hardware, it can mean a few things.
+Either the new hardware is not compatible with your computer, a system setting needs to be changed, or the new hardware is defective.

 Remove any disks or USB devices

-Remove any disks, CD's, DVD's that are in the computer and if any USB devices (iPods, drives, phones, etc) are connected disconnect all of them as well.
+Remove any disks, CDs, or DVDs that are in the computer.
+If any USB devices (iPods, drives, phones, etc.) are connected, disconnect all of them as well.
 Reboot the computer and see if anything changes.

 Disconnect external devices